-Glacial till, sand, and gravel mantle the whole district, and Recent post-glacial sands and clays cover much of the area around Bathurst Harbour and occur in the shore section at Jacquet River.
+Glacial till, sand, and gravel mantle the whole district, and recent post-glacial sands and clays cover much of the area around Bathurst Harbour and occur in the shore section at Jacquet River.

 The principal mineral deposits in the area are massive, vein, and disseminated deposits containing essentially iron, zinc, lead, and copper sulphides.
-Arsenopyrite is the principal arsenic-bearing mineral in these deposits.
 Molybdenite occurrences are associated with the Bathurst, Nicholas Dénys, and Antinouri Lake granitic bodies.

-The text of the paper accompanying this map should be consulted for further details on the geology and economic geology of the district.
+The text of the paper accompanying this map should be consulted for further details of the geology and economic geology of the district.